-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2,780 Total first-time, first-year (freshman) women who applied 5,555 Total first-time, first-year (freshman) men who were admitted 2,152 Total first-time, first-year (freshman) women who were admitted 4,282 Total full-time, first-time, first-year (freshman) men who enrolled 394 Total part-time, first-time, first-year (freshman) men who enrolled 3 Total full-time, first-time, first-year (freshman) women who enrolled 797 Total part-time, first-time, first-year (freshman) women who enrolled 1
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 3,129 Total first-time, first-year (freshman) women who applied 6,505 Total first-time, first-year (freshman) men who were admitted 2,921 Total first-time, first-year (freshman) women who were admitted 5,936 Total full-time, first-time, first-year (freshman) men who enrolled 443 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 788 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 9,634 Total first-time, first-year (degree-seeking) who were admitted 8,857 a 1 to 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, Yes No Do you have a policy of placing students on a waiting list? Χ